fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Notice how we're using the `async` keyword here - this is because in Quart, all route handlers must be asynchronous.
 Even though we're not doing any I/O operations in this route yet, we still need to declare it as async.

-Let's check that code linting and intellisense is working.
-In VSCode you should see the Poetry package's Python interpreter with something like "my-app" in its name.
-If it doesn't, open a terminal with the Poetry shell enabled and type: `which python` and copy that folder in the code editor's Python settings.
-You can tell intellisense is working if you hover over a library name and you get a hint of the package description.
+We now finish the route by returning the environment variables for Dynaconf and the Database Host.
+The idea is that we have an endpoint to check that everything's working as intended.

 [Save the file](https://fmze.co/fftq-4.3.3)

 Now let's create our `application.py` file in the `my_app` directory.
-This file will serve as our application factory, which is a best practice in Flask/Quart applications as it allows us to create multiple instances of our application with different configurations:
+This file will serve as our application factory, which is a best practice in Flask and Quart applications as it allows us to create multiple instances of our application with different configurations:

 {lang=python,line-numbers=on}
 ```